satijalab/azimuth_website/content/_index.md

 {{< section >}}

+# Run Azimuth Locally
+Use the `RunAzimuth` function as demonstrated in this [tutorial](satijalab.github.io/azimuth/articles/run_azimuth_tutorial.html)

 # General Workflow
 1. Upload a single-cell gene expression matrix, or click the `Load demo dataset` button.
 2. If desired, filter cells based on common QC metrics in the Preprocessing tab.